“I must throw them off the track! The secrets which are mine must remain buried within me! Ahhh… darkness!”

 So this panel is basically the entire explanation for why Gold Key ran out of steam in the mid-70s.

 As far as I can figure, Mr. Arneson and Mr. Certa, two comic book professionals, put their heads together and said, Dark Shadows has suddenly become a national sensation, thrilling housewives and teenagers with its unique blend of romance, intrigue and suspense.
 What can we, as two comic book professionals, offer to the reading public that would enhance the audience’s enjoyment of the ongoing story?

-After careful consideration, they came up with the idea that Angelique would protect Barnabas’ secret by crouching inside an old box, and then popping out and saying “EEEEE EEEEEEEEEE EEEE.”
+After careful consideration, they came up with the idea that Angelique would protect Barnabas’ secret by crouching inside an old box, and then popping out like a floating pteranodon and saying “EEEEE EEEEEEEEEE EEEE.”